projectbismark/censorscope/README.md

 - Write tests for the experiments
 - Write test specs for the experiments
 - Write documentation on how to write an experiment
+- Expand the HACKING file to include more information about the code